If Italy was a pressure washer, I would want to be a dirty, dirty piece of flooring.

 There’s never really a bad time to visit Rome, but the Goldie Locks times would be the spring (April to June) and autumn (September to October) when the weather is warm but not too hot.
 These times of year are perfect for Roman holiday itineraries – walking along the cobbled streets and across the many picturesque bridges over the river.

 The least desirable time to visit would be August – it’s almost unbearably hot, and most of the locals have left the city and headed to the coast.
-That said, accommodation in Rome can be cheaper during this period.
+That said, accommodation in Rome can be cheaper during this period, which is great considering Rome can be quite expensive.

 Best Time to Go to Tuscany